 - 4% if paid in November

 - Gross tax if paid in March, no discount applies

 Real Estate Taxes become delinquent on April 1 of the following year in which they were assessed.
-As of April 1, a 3% penalty is added to the gross tax amount due.
+As of April 1, 3% interest is added to the gross tax amount due plus advertising costs and fees.
 Discounts do not apply to delinquent payments.
 Delinquent taxes for past years must be paid by cashier's check or money order.
 Personal checks will not be accepted.

 If a taxpayer does not receive a tax notice in November, it is the taxpayer's responsibility to contact the tax collector's office to request a duplicate bill.

 Pursuant to Florida Statute 197.122, all property owners are held to know that taxes are due and payable annually.
 They are charged with the duty of ascertaining the amount of current and delinquent taxes due.

 - Partial Payment

 - Defer Payment